ahaldane/ndarray_ducktypes/doc/MaskedArray.md

  When a `MaskedScalar` is tested for truth, for instance in if-statements, it will return `False` if masked, or the same as the corresponding NumPy scalar if not masked.
 To get masked values to test as `True`, use `scalar.filled(True)` first.

-`np.nonzero` and `np.where` will similarly treat masked values as `False` or zero-like, and so do not return the indices of masked values.
+Indexing functions such as `np.nonzero` and `np.where` will similarly treat masked values as `False` or zero-like, and so do not return the indices of masked values.

 `np.any` treats masked values as `False` (since it is implemented as `np.logical_or.reduce`, whose identity value is `False`), and `np.all` treats masked values as `True`.
 Use `.filled` to get different behaviors.